FAQ

 3) What is your return policy?

-You may request a return or exchange within 30 days of delivery if the item is unused and in resellable condition.
-See our Returns & Warranty page for details.
+You may request a return within 90 days of delivery if the item is unused and in its original packaging.
+Proof of purchase is required.
+See our Shipping & Returns Policy for details.

 4) Do your products have a warranty?